- Military Life Cycle

 There are special limitations for situations in which a homeowner moves back into a previous rental property.

 Recaptured depreciation is a separate part of the calculation that takes into account the depreciation that you’ve taken over the years that the property has been a rental.
 It’s very important to note that you are subject to taxes on that depreciation whether you actually took the depreciation or not.

 Military members who are selling a house should consult IRS Publication 523, Selling Your Home.
 Another good resource for military-related tax questions is the IRS’s Publication 3, the Armed Forces’ Tax Guide.

 Even when you understand the concepts, you may benefit from professional help with your income taxes.
 Military families can access free tax assistance from Military OneSource’s MilTax service or through the Volunteer Income Tax Assistance program.

 MilTax is a suite of free tax services for the military, including easy-to-use tax preparation and e-filing software, personalized support from tax consultants and current information about filing taxes in the military.
-It’s designed to address the realities of military life – including deployments, combat and training pay, housing and rentals and multistate filings.
-MilTax is 100% free and there are no hidden surprises.
+It’s designed to address the realities of military life — including deployments, combat and training pay, housing and rentals and multistate filings.
+MilTax is 100% free with no hidden surprises.